PaddlePaddle/Paddle/doc/fluid/design/dist_train/distributed_lookup_table_design.md

 lookup of rows.

-The following figure illustrates the multiplication of x with two non-zero elements, or say, two symbols, and a lookup table W:
+The following figure illustrates the multiplication of x with two non-zero elements, or say two symbols, and a lookup table W:

 ![lookup table](./src/lookup_table.png)

 ### The Backward Algorithm

 The backward algorithm computes W'(x) using W(x).
-W'(x) has the same scale of size as W(x) and is much smaller than W.
+W'(x) has the same the scale of size as W(x) and is much smaller than W.

 To optimize W given W', we can do simple SGD update: